thecooldrop/blasoxide/README.md

 - sgemv, dgemv
 - sgemm, dgemm
 - all functions are optimized for cpus with avx and fma
-- performance is very close to openblas
+- performance is on par with openblas

  ## Building